-Few of the indicators continue to have limited country coverage including share of patent publications in environmental technology to total patents (GN1) in green economic opportunities dimension, and share of youth (aged 15-24 years) not in education, employment, or training (SE3), and the proportion of urban population living in slums (SP3) in social inclusion dimension.
-The indicators for social inclusion, however, are expected to improve in the coming years because they are SDG indicators.
-Two indicators, which currently have data for only one year including municipal solid waste (MSW) generation per capita (EQ3) and universal access to sustainable transport (AB3) (Table 6), were assumed to have constant trend over time.
-Both are proxy variables and expected to be replaced by more desired data in the next few years.
-Data for all the indicators included in the Green Growth Index are publicly available online, except for the share of green employment in total manufacturing employment (GJ1).
-The data were mainly collected from international organizations, which offers important advantages for measuring performance across countries.
-For example, collecting data from national agencies for more than 100 countries will be cumbersome, whereas the data from international organizations were already collected from national agencies and had already undergone consistency checks.
+Few of the indicators continue to have limited country coverage aggregation of indicators (see Appendix 1, Acosta, 2019a).
+If there including share of patent publications in environmental technology were no missing values, the index could be computed for about 243 to total patents (GN1) in green economic opportunities dimension, countries globally.
+Due to data gaps, however, the current index was and share of youth (aged 15-24 years) not in education, employment, computed only for 119 countries. or training (SE3), and the proportion of urban population living in slums (SP3) in social inclusion dimension.
+The indicators for Second, the most recent available data vary across indicators (Table social inclusion, however, are expected to improve in the coming 6).
+To enable computation of the Green Growth Index for the year years because they are SDG indicators.
+Two indicators, which 2020, the most recent data were used as baseline and values were currently have data for only one year including municipal solid assumed to hold until 2020.
+For example, 17 of the 40 green growth waste (MSW) generation per capita (EQ3) and universal access indicators used 2018 data for 2019 and 2020.
+For few others, to sustainable transport (AB3) (Table 6), were assumed to have 2015 and 2017 data were used to fill in the succeeding years.
+This constant trend over time.
+Both are proxy variables and expected approach is commonly used in other global indices. to be replaced by more desired data in the next few years.
+Data for all the indicators included in the Green Growth Index are publicly Third, for the missing data between the time-series from 2010, the available online, except for the share of green employment in total adjacent data were used to represent data for the missing years manufacturing employment (GJ1).
+The data were mainly collected (i.e., imputed data).
+Imputation is important to avoid drastic drop from international organizations, which offers important advantages or discontinuity in Index trend from 2010 and 2020 due to missing for measuring performance across countries.
+For example, collecting data, which could be misinterpreted as decline in performance. data from national agencies for more than 100 countries will be To highlight uncertainty that can be caused by the missing data, cumbersome, whereas the data from international organizations the level of confidence is attached to the Index trend.
+The level of were already collected from national agencies and had already confidence is based on data availability.
+Figure 22 presents the undergone consistency checks.

 Data availability is an important challenge that affects interpretability of any global index and thus needs transparency.
 In case of the 2021 Green Growth Index, there are two issues to consider.
 First, some indicators have data only for limited number of countries.
 The completeness of indicators or lack of data for indicators influences the scores for the Green Growth Index.
 For example, a country with complete data for all indicators for green economic opportunities will have lower scores if one of the four indicators has a value of zero, thus pulling down the values of other indicators.
 In contrast, another country with incomplete data will have a higher score because the fourth indicator, which may also have a value of zero but missing and unknown, will be excluded by default.
 Thus, the lack of data causes some level of uncertainty in the results of the Green Growth Index.
-Allowing missing values is, however, necessary to allow substitutability of indicators that represent the same concept as represented by the indicator category and maintain a larger number of countries until the last level of aggregation.
-Not allowing for substitutability at the first and second levels of aggregation will exclude countries with missing values.
-As a rule, 25% of the missing data were allowed for the aggregation of indicators (see Appendix 1, Acosta, 2019a).
-If there were no missing values, the index could be computed for about 243 countries globally.
-Due to data gaps, however, the current index was computed only for 119 countries.
+Allowing missing values is, however, necessary to allow substitutability of indicators that represent the same concept as represented by the indicator